nmshd/documentation/_docs_integrate/read-attributes-from-peer.md

 ```

 In our example, the Sender only requires the Recipient to share its EMailAddress, which is why the individual [ReadAttributeRequestItems]({% link _docs_integrate/data-model-overview.md %}#readattributerequestitem) within the Request have specified corresponding values in their `mustBeAccepted` property.
-We assume that the Recipient wants to accept the Request and only wants to share its EMailAddress, which is already saved as an appropriate [RepositoryAttribute]({% link _docs_integrate/attribute-introduction.md %}#repositoryattributes), with the Sender.
+We assume that the Recipient wants to accept the Request and only wants to share its EMailAddress, which is already saved as an appropriate [OwnIdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#ownidentityattributes), with the Sender.

 If the Recipient wants to accept the Request for reading Attributes, it must accept all ReadAttributeRequestItems for which the `mustBeAccepted` property is set to `true`.
 It is therefore not permitted, for example, for the Recipient to refuse to share its EMailAddress and instead share its PhoneNumber.